Elective Modules in UCD

 - You can tick the In-Programme Electives filter to just see Elective modules that are part of your programme.
 You can use other filters to further narrow your search e.g. semester, timing.

 - Read the module information by clicking on the module title (highlighted in blue).
 Make sure you read all the information about the module to make sure it's the right Elective module for you.
 Always read the information in Am I eligible to take this module? before making your decision.

 - An In-Programme Elective may also be available to you as an Option module.
 If you choose the module as an In-Programme Elective (on the Electives page) that module will appear on both the Option page and the Electives page.
 Make sure you have all your Option modules before you choose your electives.

 - For full instructions take a look at the step by step guide to online registration.

 Registering to Elective Modules

-- Read the module information and if you want to choose it, simply click Register.
+- If you want an Elective module, simply click Select Elective under it.
 Your choices will be recorded in the Electives Modules section of the Electives page.